fomenko-ai/cranberrypy/README.md

 The code of the examples is located in the directory `examples`.

-By right-clicking in an empty field, you can select the required project folder.
+*  By right-clicking in an empty field, you can select the required project folder.

-By right-clicking on a module, you can display the module's dependencies or view classes.
+*  By right-clicking on a module, you can display the module's dependencies or view classes.

-By right-clicking on a class, you can display the class's dependencies.
+* By right-clicking on a class, you can display the class's dependencies.

 ***To reduce response time and be able to work with the service in the absence of the Internet, [you can download the go.js file](https://gojs.net/latest/download.html).
-Specify the path to the file in `index.html`.***
+Specify the path to the file in `workspace.html`.***

 You can quickly check the correctness of the visualization of dependencies by running Cranberrypy on the directory `examples`.

+### Editing dependency diagrams

+The text of modules and types of dependencies can be edited, copied and deleted.

+* By left-clicking on a module, you can edit the module's text.

+* By right-clicking on a dependency, you can set dependency type.

+* To save changes, right-click on an empty field, then "SAVE DIAGRAM".

+* To copy, click *Ctrl + C*, *Ctrl + V*.

+* To delete, click *Delete*.

+* To cancel changes, click *Ctrl + Z*.

+* To reset all changes, refresh the page.

+When you save a diagram, only the modules and dependencies that are displayed on the page are written to the file.

+To view saved diagram, copy the diagram file to `temp` and specify the path to the file in `studio.html`, variable `savedDiagramPath`.

 ### Generating documentation text